-Purpose
+A Purpose

 California tax law gives special treatment to some items of income and allows special deductions and credits for some items of expense.
-Many taxpayers who benefit from these provisions must pay at least a minimum amount of tax, the alternative minimum tax (AMT), and/or limit the amount of their credits.
+Many taxpayers who benefit from these provisions must pay at least a minimum amount of tax, the AMT, and/or limit the amount of their credits.

-Who Must File
+B Who Must File